thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ===
 **Where does the idea come from?** From Gwern's [media resorted](https://www.gwern.net/Resorter).

 **Do you have any idea it will work or at least converge towards something useful without doing thousands of reviews a day?** Not really, but quick back-of-the-envelope calculation made it look doable.
-I just do a few row of 20 reviews in a given day.
+I just do a few tens of reviews almost every day.
+Making it a habit help not loosing focus on important goals IMO.

 **What does LiTOY stand for?** It stands for `List that Outlives You`.
 It is used as a [memento mori](https://en.wikipedia.org/wiki/Memento_mori)